 1. Introduction

 The X field is located in North West, Cuu Long basin offshore Southern Vietnam (figure 1).
 In this field, the fractured basement should be considered initially as the primary reservoir.
 Additional hydrocarbon has also been found and produced from the Lower Miocene and the Oligocene.
 The target oil bearing sand is the main reservoir in Lower Miocene.
 Gross sand thickness ranges from 10-16m.
 Core analysis results show excellent reservoir quality with very high porosity (27.6-28.1% in Avg.) and permeability (2.2-3.0 Darcy in Avg.).
-The objective of this paper is to integrate depositional environment interpreted from well data with seismic attributes used to predict distribution of the sand body to evaluate reservoir characterization of the oil bearing sand
+The objective of this paper is to integrate depositional environment from well data, seismic attributes, then predict the distribution of the sand body and evaluate characterization of the oil bearing sand reservoir.

+2. Geological setting

 2. Database and methodology

 Datasets used for this study include 350 km2 of 3D seismic data with 30Hz of dominant frequency and three exploration wells with enough main log curves, core and biostratigraphy data are available in the two wells.
 The evaluation of reservoir characterization for the target sand reservoir was based on the available 3D seismic data and well data including core, high resolution biostratigraphy and well log data in the study area.
 This evaluation is mainly based on results of core analysis calibrated with high resolution biostratigraphy data and well log patterns to identify the depositional environment.
-This was then integrated with seismic attributes used to predict distribution of the sand body in order to evaluate the reservoir characterization and depositional environment of the target sand.
+This was then integrated with seismic attributes to predict distribution of the sand body in order to evaluate the reservoir characterization and depositional environment of the target sand.